baartmans2/birdspeciesclassifier/README.md

 <code>pip install -r requirements.txt</code>

-2. Start Jupyter Lab to view the notebook.
+2. Start Jupyter Lab using the following command.

+<code>python -m notebook</code>

+3. Go to localhost:8888/notebook/notebook.ipynb in your browser to view the notebook.
 Follow the instructions in the notebook to use the tool.

-<code>jupyter-lab</code>